How-To Video: DIY Cable Fitting Installation

 Thread Acorn Nut

-Thread the acorn nut onto the Clearview® - Standard Cable Fitting and finger-tighten to prevent any further movement.
-A stainless steel acorn nut has an acorn shape with a threaded hole through the middle.
-The nuts will eventually need to be locked together with an L-wrench to tension the Clearview® - Cable and prevent it from becoming undone.
+Thread the acorn nut onto the standard cable fitting and finger-tighten to prevent further movement.
+The nuts should later be locked together with an L-wrench to tension the cable and prevent it from loosening.